Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 160.9

-Kentucky's record against the spread this season is 5-4-0, and North Carolina's is 4-4-0.
-The Wildcats have a 6-3-0 record going over the point total, while games involving the Tar Heels have a record of 5-3-0 when it comes to hitting the over.
+Kentucky's record against the spread so far this season is 5-4-0, and North Carolina's is 4-4-0.
+The Wildcats are 6-3-0 and the Tar Heels are 5-3-0 in terms of going over the point total.

 Bet on this or any college basketball matchup at BetMGM